An unfortunate paradox that we all face is this: humanity reveres non-conformists from the past, but persecutes them in the present.

 And when considering your own style, your own path, your own attempt at non-conformity, and are worried about whether your work will be accepted, whether or not you are bound to fail, you can always simply take the advice of actor/comedian Steve Martin, who developed his own style of stand-up comedy and achieved phenomenal success doing so:

 So, as you can see, achievement and success for yourself—and, in many cases, for humanity at large—depends upon your being a defiant non-conformist, and unafraid of failure.
 You must shuck the many layers of false identity that society foists upon you from the very day of your birth, disregard the standards and customs and rules of the day, embrace your authentic self and your natural passions and talents, and forge ahead in your own way, the only way that works for you.
 And by understanding that failing is part of the learning process—a required element of doing—you can forge onward a little more confidently.

-Yes, you will be persecuted for your heresy, quite possibly even prosecuted, and—as history has aptly demonstrated time and again—even executed.
-But in the event that you do succeed, not only will you reap the rewards for your effort, courage, and non-conformity—but so too will the rest of the world, the entirety of humanity, for all of time to come.
+Yes, you will be persecuted for your heresy—as history has aptly demonstrated time and again—but in the event that you succeed, not only will you reap the rewards for your effort, courage, and non-conformity—but so too will the rest of the world, the entirety of humanity, for all of time to come.

 So go; risk non-conformity, embrace failure, and—most importantly—make good art.